Travis Bagwell Returns in Strength

 We are also given a closer look at some of the mechanisms which govern the game world, such as the political connections, systems of power and control, as well as the various problems which plague that world.

-For instance, in this novel one of the main issues is the lack of births amongst the undead (we can only imagine why) and it’s a true pleasure to see how they plan on solving this kind of paradoxical conundrum.
+For instance, in Awaken Online: Precipice one of the main issues is the lack of births amongst the undead (we can only imagine why) and it’s a true pleasure to see how they plan on solving this kind of paradoxical conundrum.

 There isn’t much attention placed on the real world, nor are there many contrasts between it and the virtual game domain as there were in the first book.